London Borough of Enfield: Demographics

-Elections to Enfield Council take place every four years, there are 21 wards in the borough and three councillors are returned to each ward.
-Of the current 63 councillors there are 46 Labour members, 17 Conservatives meaning the Labour Group currently controls the council.
-The next Local Government Elections affecting Enfield will take place in 2022.

 Public services

 Health

 Two major NHS hospitals, Chase Farm Hospital operated by the Royal Free London NHS Foundation Trust and North Middlesex Hospital operated by the North Middlesex University Hospital NHS Trust, are located in the borough.
 NHS Enfield Clinical Commissioning Group is responsible for local primary health care, taking over this role from Enfield Primary Care NHS Trust in 2013.
-Another hospital in the borough, Highlands, was closed in 1993.
+Former hospitals in the borough include Highlands, which closed in 1993, and Greentrees, which closed in 1988.

 Education

 Schools

 The London Borough of Enfield is the education authority for the district.
 Education is provided in a mix of community, voluntary aided and state schools.
 A number of private schools are also located in the borough.

 The borough is home to the well-renowned Enfield Grammar School, founded in 1558, which still uses its Tudor building which is now often referred to as the Old Hall.
-Enfield Grammar School is based in the center of Enfield Town.
+Enfield Grammar School is based in the centre of Enfield Town.
 St Ignatius' College is the borough's largest Catholic school and one of the best-performing non-selective schools in the borough, at both GCSE and A-Level.
 Bishop Stopford's School is Enfield's largest school, and The College of Haringey, Enfield and North East London also has a campus in the borough.

 In 2007 a new school named Oasis Academy Enfield was opened, following the takeover of Albany by the Oasis Company as Oasis Academy Hadley.

 The Latymer School is another Grammar school in the borough, and is based in the Edmonton area.

 Enfield County School is an all girls comprehensive school which sits opposite Enfield Grammar Boys school in Enfield town.
-It is a split site school with the lower years situated towards the area of Forty Hall.